im-varun/vertext/README.md

 # vertext
-The informating in this section will be updated soon.
+The information in this section will be updated soon.